 In September 2011 I started working at Prince Albert Primary School in Aston.
 My goal was to extend learning using creative thinking and process.
 To begin with I worked in years 2 and 3 which proved to be successful, fast moving and progressive, so in 2013 this expanded to include Reception and Year 1 which again made me reach even further for new ideas and ways for each child to manifest their ideas creatively.
-This intervention eventually spread school wide from Nursery to Year 6.
+My role has now stretched over to Heathfield And Highfield Schools where I create educational environments that promote, encourage and support the curious minds of children up to Year 1.